 Why study in the US?
 American international-friendly studies programs have proven their commitment to supporting international students.
 In addition to a world-class education, you will also receive the tools and assistance you need to make the most of it.

 5. Career support International students can work on campus, get internships with businesses off-campus, and hold research and training positions as graduate students.
-International-friendly studies programs—like Shorelight’s exclusive Career Accelerator Program—have career counselors experienced in helping study abroad students find your first internship and work experience positions that meet your visa requirements.
+International-friendly studies programs—like Shorelight’s exclusive Career Accelerator Program—have career counselors experienced in helping study abroad students find your first internship and OPT or CPT work experience positions.

 6. Classes for international students Many international-friendly universities offer specialized courses to help international students like you adapt to college life and learn more about American culture.
 You will learn first-hand about American traditions and food, and maybe even get to take a field trip, attend sporting events, or visit historical sites.